ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 - Understanding the User Interface
 - Connecting to Altibase
-- Working with Replication
+- Working with Replication Manager

 ### [Understanding the User Interface](#Understanding the User Interface)

 This section introduces the overall user interface.

-It is organized as follows:
+The user interface of Replication Manager is organized as follows:

 ![48deb125f1f8d0bad9072829a57b02c7](media/ReplicationManager/48deb125f1f8d0bad9072829a57b02c7.png)